durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. Select the **Refresh icon** at the top of the page to confirm the license assignments.

-1. Return to the Azure Active Directory Overview page
+1. Return to the Microsoft Entra ID Overview page

 1. You have successfully created and configured a user in Microsoft Entra ID.